MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

 This label is available only in Outlook and is suitable when Exchange Online is configured for the [new capabilities in Office 365 Message Encryption](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).
 Instruct users to select this label when they need to send a protected email to people using a Gmail account (or any other email account outside your organization).

 Your users type the Gmail email address in the **To** box.
 Then, they select the label and the Do Not Forward option is automatically added to the email.
-The result is that recipients cannot forward the email, or print it, copy from it, or save attachments, or save the email as a different name.
+The result is that recipients cannot forward the email, or print it, copy from it, or save the email outside their mailbox by using the **Save As** option.

 1. On the **Protection** pane, make sure that **Azure (cloud key)** is selected.